Connecticut man faces charges after shooting at “ghost”

 TOLLAND, Conn.
-(AP) — A 25-year-old Connecticut man faces several charges after firing shots in his house at what he told police may have been a ghost.
+(AP) — A Connecticut man who told police he was a paranormal investigator faces several charges after firing shots in his house at what he told police may have been a ghost.

-Christain Devaux of Tolland is due in court on Sept.
+Twenty-five-year-old Christain Devaux of Tolland is due in court on Sept.
 11 on charges including the illegal discharge of a firearm, making a false statement to police, second-degree reckless endangerment, misusing an emergency call, and disorderly conduct.

 Police say Devaux put two bullet holes in his wall on July 26, initially reporting the incident as an attempted break in.

-He later told police that he is a paranormal investigator and that he believes the intruder was actually a spirit.
+He later told police he believes the intruder was actually a spirit.

 Most Read Nation & World Stories